Last updated: Apr 21, 2026

 Day Completed: July 15

-Step 14: Robert Submits the Requested Documents
+Step 14: David Submits the Closing Documents

 Time Taken: A few minutes